-San Francisco (AFP) – Lyft filed documents Friday for its stock offering, racing ahead of ride-sharing rival Uber for a Wall Street listing that sets the stage for series of new venture-backed tech firms to hit public markets.
+San Francisco (AFP) – Lyft on Friday filed documents for its stock offering, beating rival ride-sharing group Uber for a Wall Street listing and becoming one of the most prominent venture-backed tech firms to hit public markets in recent years.

-The filing offered the first glimpse of Lyft’s finances and showed the San Francisco firm lost $911 million on $2.2 billion in 2018 revenues.
+The documents offering the first glimpse of Lyft’s finances and showed the California firm lost $911 million on $2.2 billion in 2018 revenues.

-Lyft’s private valuation has been estimated at $15 billion, considerably smaller than Uber but making it one of the largest startups worth more than $1 billion, popularly known as “unicorns.
+Lyft’s private valuation has been estimated at $15 billion, considerably smaller than Uber but one of the largest startups worth more than $1 billion, popularly known as “unicorns.”